Frequently Asked Questions » Print This Page

 When an associate joins G&L, we anticipate a long-term relationship.
 The starting annual salary for first-year associates is $180,000.
 In addition to the base salary, associates are eligible for annual, year-end bonuses based on their overall contribution to the firm.
 While not required to earn a bonus, associates that bill 2,000 hours a year are eligible for at least a $7,500 year-end bonus.
-Associates that bill 2,200 hours a year are eligible for at least an additional $7,500 year-end bonus.
+Associates that bill 2,200 hours a year are eligible for an additional $17,500 year-end bonus.

 Does the firm offer a bar stipend and reimbursement for bar review and exam fees?

 Yes.
 Each new associate will receive a bar stipend of $7,500 (subject to payroll withholdings and deductions), reimbursement for bar exam fees, MPRE fees, bar review course fees, and reimbursement for travel costs to take the exam.

 Will the firm pay for moving expenses?

 Yes.
 Within certain guidelines, we pay for the moving and travel expenses of attorneys and their families.